cyberbotics/webots-projects/projects/seronet-spawner/README.md

 * OpcUaDeviceRepository: https://github.com/Servicerobotics-Ulm/OpcUaDeviceRepository

 ## How to run
-Here are the instructions to run these examples after having installed the aforementionned dependencies and downloaded this folder.
+Here are the instructions to run these examples after having installed the aforementionned dependencies and cloned this folder.

 ### Opening world
+First, make sure that the variable `WEBOTS_HOME` is set (see [Installation Procedure](https://cyberbotics.com/doc/guide/installation-procedure)).
+Then, compile the controllers by running `make` within the `controllers` folder.

 `spawner_demo.wbt` can be simply opened in the Webots interface, while `spawner_seronet.wbt` must be opened through the SeRoNet-Tooling-Collection so that the `<extern>` controller are linked.
 ### REST API request
 Once the world is running, use a REST Client to send the following request: